grcrane/Docs/components.md

 A SquareSpace summary block can be enabled as a carousel (via the design tab).
 However, native nativation is a little limited.
 We preferred a more intuitive naviation that automatically wraps around when the end is hit.

-To accomplish that goal, a plugin called **Slick Carousel** was implemented in addition to some custom JavaScript code wrapper.
+To accomplish that goal, a plugin called **Slick Carousel** ([https://kenwheeler.github.io/slick/](https://kenwheeler.github.io/slick/))was implemented in addition to some custom JavaScript code wrapper.
 To implement this, you must first define a standard SquareSpace carousel.
 Then, immediately before the caroussel, add a code block with the following:

 **Code block before carousel**
 ```